Photo: Unknown (prototype asset) / project prototype

 FAQ

 Is the Park Hyatt still worth the price?
 Yes — it has transcended its “Lost in Translation” status to become genuinely one of the finest hotels in Asia.
-The rooms are large (by Tokyo standards), the views are extraordinary, the New York Bar remains the finest hotel bar in Japan, and the level of service continues to match the price.
-The Japanese rooms (with the futon option and the paper screen walls) at the Park Hyatt are among the finest room experiences in the world.
+The rooms are large by Tokyo standards, the views are outstanding, the New York Bar remains one of the best hotel bars in Japan, and the service continues to match the price.
+The Japanese rooms (with the futon option and paper screen walls) at the Park Hyatt rank among the most memorable room experiences in the world.

 What is the best hotel in Tokyo for first-time visitors?
 The Park Hyatt or the Andaz Tokyo for the Shinjuku/Roppongi area, or the Gate Hotel Kaminarimon for Asakusa access — the key question is whether you want to be based in central business/transport Tokyo (Shinjuku, Ginza, Otemachi) or in traditional Tokyo (Asakusa).
 First-time visitors typically benefit more from the Asakusa base for the cultural experience, with metro access to everything else.

 When is the best time to visit Tokyo?
-Late March–early April (cherry blossom, sakura season): the most beautiful single visual phenomenon in Japan, transforming the city with the extraordinary pink blossom.
-October–November: the autumn foliage (koyo) season — the maple and ginkgo trees create extraordinary color in parks and temple grounds.
+Late March–early April (cherry blossom, sakura season): one of the most beautiful visual phenomena in Japan, transforming the city with pink blossom.
+October–November: the autumn foliage (koyo) season — the maple and ginkgo trees create vivid color in parks and temple grounds.
 Both periods require hotel booking 3–6 months ahead.